 2. Pages and body text

 Most of the written content on your website will be on pages describing what you do and what your products or services are.
-Make sure to include your keywords within the body text of all the pages on your website, such as your homepage, about page, contact page and services page.
+Make sure to include your keywords within the body text of all the pages on your website.
+This includes your homepage, about page, contact page and services page.

 You may even want to set up pages which are specific to some of your main keywords.
 For example, if “plumbers in Edinburgh” is one of your main keywords, set up a separate page which includes “plumbers in Edinburgh” in the title.
 Use it to describe any relevant Edinburgh details such as the services you offer, where your Edinburgh office is based and what nearby locations you travel to.